keran-w/go-migrate/README.md

 - **Milestone Two:** Add support for filesystem and network I/O in the migration process.
 - **Milestone Three:** Enable cross-instance live migration, potentially utilizing cloud services like AWS.

 ## Environment Requirement

 The project requires a Linux (Ubuntu) environment with Docker for container creation and management.
-The development will primarily be in Go, utilizing the Go-CRIU bindings for interaction with CRIU.
+The development will primarily be in Go, utilizing the Docker APIs.

 ## License